dominikrys/SWW-assignment_1/src/SOLUTION.md

 * In order to achieve this I also added functionality for user input inside the server console window.
 This also added extra functionality as now I can implement server commands very easily (such as various server maintenance commands), however I've limited it to just `quit` for this assignment.

   * I've implemented this by having the server start a new thread `ServerInputReceiver` which reads input from the user.
 I had to write a new thread as the server is constantly listening to new client connections, which blocks the server and wouldn't allow it to listen to input.
 When "quit" is entered, the server port is closed and the `AtomicBoolean` running set to false.
 The server then ends when all clients have disconnected - I could have forced a quit here, however for this assignment it would be better to make sure all client threads are ended gracefully before shutting down the server.
+To instantly shut down the server, make sure all clients have quit.

-* The `registeredUsers`, `messageStore`, `nicknameToIDMap` and `currentMessageMap` objects are all stored in a file in the directory `/serverdata/userData.ser` after being serialized.
+* The `registeredUsers`, `messageStore`, and `currentMessageMap` objects are all stored in a file in the directory `/serverdata/userData.ser` after being serialized.
 To achieve this I also had to get the `Message` object to implement `Serializable` as `currentMessageMap`stores `Message` objects.

 * As an extra, I've also added the command `current` that the user can enter.
 I felt that would go well with the existing `next` and `previous` methods and it allows the user to actually check what their "current" message is.